Before we begin, please allow me to first be transparent about what this post is and what it isn’t.

 That is a controversial conversation for another time, perhaps.

-Here are some tips for using covers successfully and with confidence that you won’t harm your device while getting a little more peace of mind.
+Here are some tips for using covers successfully without harming your device.
 They make cool gifts, too, for privacy-minded people.

 Since most of these covers use adhesive to stick to the screen around the lens of your device, it’s important to be aware that removing these requires some finesse – typically involves gently removing the cover by hand then spraying some cleaner into a paper towel and wiping away any residual adhesive.